George Rodney, 1st Baron Rodney: Recall

 In a 15 April letter to Lord George Germain, who unknown to Rodney had recently lost his position, he wrote "Permit me most sincerely to congratulate you on the most important victory I believe ever gained against our perfidious enemies, the French".
 The news of Rodney's victories reached England on 18 May 1782 via HMS Andromache and boosted national morale in Britain and strengthened the pro-war party, who wished to carry on the fight.
 George III observed to the new Prime Minister Lord Shelburne that he "must see that the great success of Lord Rodney's engagement has so far roused the nation, that the peace which would have been acquiesced in three months ago would now be a matter for complaint".

-Rodney was preparing to sail to meet the enemy off Cape Haitien when HMS Jupiter arrived from England, not only relieving him of duty, but also bringing his replacement: Admiral Hugh Pigot.
+Rodney was preparing to sail to meet the French off Cape Haitien when HMS Jupiter arrived from England, not only relieving him of duty, but also bringing his replacement: Admiral Hugh Pigot.
 This bizarre exchange was largely the result of changing politics in Britain: Rodney was a Tory placed in charge of the fleet by a Tory government... but the Whigs were now in power.
 That said, at 64 years of age, he was perhaps due for retirement.
 However, Pigot and the command to retire was dispatched on 15 May, three days before the news of the victory at the Battle of the Saintes reached the Admiralty.
 A cutter sent by the Admiralty on 19 May failed to catch the Jupiter so Rodney's fate was sealed.

 Rodney quietly quit his quarters on the Formidable and returned to England in more modest quarters on HMS Montagu.

+Later life

 Nepotism and self-interest

 Rodney was unquestionably a most able officer, but he was also vain, selfish and unscrupulous, both in seeking prize money, and in using his position to push the fortunes of his family, although such nepotism was common (not to say normal) at the time.
 He made his son a post-captain at fifteen, and his assiduous self-interest alienated his fellow officers and the Board of Admiralty alike.
 Naval historian Nicholas A. M. Rodger describes Rodney as possessing weaknesses with respect to patronage "which destroyed the basis of trust upon which alone an officer can command."
 It must be remembered that he was then prematurely old and racked by disease.

-Retirement and death
+Retirement

 Rodney arrived home in August to receive unbounded honour from his country.
 He had already been created Baron Rodney of Rodney Stoke, Somerset, by patent of 19 June 1782, and the House of Commons had voted him a pension of £2000 a year.
 From this time he led a quiet country life until his death in London.
 He was succeeded as 2nd Baron by his son, George (1753–1802).

 In 1782 Rodney was presented with the Freedom of the City of Cork, Ireland.
 The National Maritime Museum, Greenwich, London, holds the gold presentation box that the City of Cork gave him on 16 September 1782.